tram-nguyen/FSJ_Blood_metagenomics/README.md

 <img src="https://i.imgur.com/IPAugRY.png" width=70% height=70%>

-Plot the abundance of Genera across all 10 different sampling groups.
+Plot of the abundance of Genera across all 10 different sampling groups.
 <br />
 <br />

 <img src="https://i.imgur.com/ZbDfPc5.png" width=70% height=70%>
-Visualize the correlation between host genetic diversity (heterozygosity) and degree of inbreeding with microbe diversity.
+Visualizing the correlation between host genetic diversity (heterozygosity) and degree of inbreeding with microbe diversity.

 <br />
 <br />

-The script ```Phyloseq_Ordination.R``` was used to visualize the separation of our samples against HMP data in PCOA space.
+The script ```Phyloseq_Ordination.R``` was used to visualize the ordination of our samples against HMP data in PCOA space.
 We can see that we've done a good job removing potential human-associated contaminations since the samples do not overlap.

 <img src="https://i.imgur.com/ZN3Zsvh.png" width=70% height=70%>